Satam al-Suqami: Career

 The Federal Bureau of Investigation (FBI) says al-Suqami first arrived in the United States on April 23, 2001, with a visa that allowed him to remain in the country until May 21.
 However, at least five residents of the Spanish Trace Apartments claim to recognize the photographs of both al-Suqami and Salem al-Hazmi, the younger brother of 9/11 hijacker Nawaf al-Hazmi, as living in the San Antonio complex earlier in 2001.
 Although, these residents and several others who claim to have known the hijackers, claim that the FBI photographs of al-Suqami and al-Hazmi are reversed.
-Other reports conflictingly suggested that al-Suqami was staying with Waleed al-Shehri in Hollywood, Florida, and rented a black Toyota Corolla from Alamo Rent-A-Car agency.

 On May 19, al-Suqami and Waleed al-Shehri took a flight from Fort Lauderdale to Freeport, Bahamas where they had reservations at the Princess Resort.
-Lacking proper documentation however, they were stopped upon landing, and returned to Florida the same day and rented a red Kia Rio from a Avis Car Rental agency.
+Lacking proper documentation, they were stopped upon landing, and returned to Florida the same day and rented a car.

-He was one of nine hijackers to open a SunTrust bank account with a cash deposit around June 2001, and on July 3 he was issued a Florida State Identification Card.
-Around this time, he also used his Saudi license to gain a Florida drivers' license bearing the same home address as Wail al-Shehri, a Homing Inn in Boynton Beach.
+He was one of nine hijackers to open a SunTrust bank account with a cash deposit around June 2001.
+On July 3, he used his Saudi license to gain a Florida identification card bearing the same home address as Wail al-Shehri, a Homing Inn in Boynton Beach.
 Despite this, the 9/11 Commission claims that al-Suqami was the only hijacker to not have any US identification.

 During the summer, al-Suqami and brothers Wail and Waleed al-Shehri purchased one month passes to a Boynton Beach gym owned by Jim Woolard.
 (Mohamed Atta and Marwan al-Shehhi also reportedly trained at a gym owned by Woolard, in Delray Beach.)

 Known as Azmi during the preparations, al-Suqami was called one of the "muscle" hijackers, who were not expected to act as pilots.
 CIA director George Tenet later said that they "probably were told little more than that they were headed for a suicide mission inside the United States."